 - Used Vehicle Checker - will show how some older vehicles perform on London's roads.
 We plan to launch this in 2019

 - Cleaner Fleet Checker - fleet operators can use this service to improve their fleet emissions by identifying and replacing their most polluting vehicles

 Damage from NOx and CO2

 NOx emissions need to be tackled immediately because they are harming the health of Londoners.

 These gases are formed and released into the air when fuel is burned at high temperatures, for example by diesel and petrol cars.
 Evidence shows breathing in high levels of NOx can inflame the airways in our lungs and, over a long period, affect how well our lungs work.

 The greenhouse gas CO2 contributes to climate change, including extreme weather events, sea level rise, floods and drought.
 The current EU target for CO2 from new passenger cars is 130g/km, but this will drop to 95 g/km by 2021.
 We have included official CO2 emissions in the Cleaner Vehicle Checker to help people make the greenest choice possible.

-The Mayor is currently consulting on the London Environment Strategy, which includes longer term strategies to tackle CO2 emissions from transport and buildings, all of which will help put London on a path to becoming a zero carbon city by 2050.
+The Mayor's London Environment Strategy includes longer term strategies to tackle CO2 emissions from transport and buildings, all of which will help put London on a path to becoming a zero carbon city by 2050.

 Help phase out fossil fuels - go electric